 - is typified by some form of power imbalance in favour of those perpetrating the abuse.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.

-watch the YouTube video on Child Criminal Exploitation produced by the Violence Reduction Network and Leicestershire Police.
+Watch the YouTube video on Child Criminal Exploitation produced by the Violence Reduction Network and Leicestershire Police.

 Child Exploitation Risk Identification Tool